lanl/BEE/doc/User Guide for BeeSwarm.md

 The following guide shows you how to use `BeeSwarm` to enable scalability test in Continuous Integration on Travis CI and GitLab CI with scalability test on Chameleon cloud.

-### Step 1: Create directory in the repository dedicated for scalability test
+### Step 1: Create a directory in the repository dedicated for scalability test
 Let's assume we created a dedicated directory in repository: `<repo_name>/<bee_scalability_test_dir>`

 ### Step 2: Create `beefile`
 * Inside `<repo_name>/<bee_scalability_test_dir>`, create a beefile named as `<application_name>.beefile`.
 * Follow the instruction for BEE-OpenStack Luancher to compose the beefile with two differences
     *  In `exec_env_conf`->`bee_os`->`num_of_nodes` section, input the maximum number of nodes needed to complete the whole scalability test.

     *  A section `task_conf`->`scalability_run` is used to specify a group of execution configurations for the scalability test.
-In this section, we have following keys:
+In this section, we have the following keys:
-		*  `mode` works together with `node_range` and `proc_range` indicates how `BeeSwarm` generate different execution configurations. `linear`/`exp2`/`exp10` mode will generate configurations with number nodes or processes that increase linearly by one, expoentially by 2, or expoentially by 10.
-In additional, there is an `independet` mode that allows users to specifiy each configurations manully without automatic generation.
+        *  `mode` works together with `node_range` and `proc_range` indicates how `BeeSwarm` generate different execution configurations. `linear`/`exp2`/`exp10` mode will generate configurations with number nodes or processes that increase linearly by one, exponentially by 2, or exponentially by 10.
+In addition, there is an `independent` mode that allows users to specify each configuration manually without automatic generation.
         *  `node_range` and `proc_range`: store two numbers that represent the ranges for the number of nodes and the number of processes.
 Both ranges are inclusive.
         *  `script`: indicate the run script name for the scalability test.
-The run script need to be in the same directory as beefile.
+The run script needs to be in the same directory as beefile.
-		*  `local_port_fwd` and `remote_port_fwd`: indicate the ports for creatings forward or backward SSH tunnels.
+        *  `local_port_fwd` and `remote_port_fwd`: indicate the ports for creating forward or backward SSH tunnels.
 Leave them blank would disable the creation of SSH tunnels.

 ### Step 3: Add an executable result parser